mathworks/Simscape-Electrical-IEEE-European-Test-Feeder-EMT-Model/README.md

 a .zip file of the network data and benchmark results.
 Unzip the file in the main directory.
 This will add a directory called European_LV_Test_Feeder_v2.

-Open `IEEE_European_EMT.prj` in MATLAB.
+Open `Simscape_Electrical_IEEE_European.prj` in MATLAB.
 Once the project is installed, add the European_LV_Test_Feeder_v2 directory to the project path.

 To build and run the benchmark model, navigate to the create_benchmark_model